| CloserLook > Romans > Romans 5:1-21 |

 Because

-man had been made in the image of God, he must be given the opportunity
+man had been made in the image of God, he must be given the opportunity to

-to exercise his own free will.
+exercise his own free will.

-certainly, God made the consequences of disobedience, absolutely
+And ,certainly, God made the consequences of

-clear, --- "for in the day that thou eatest thereof thou shalt surely die."
+thou eatest thereof thou shalt surely die."

 No, the problem